Canada...where i live

 Out here in the West

 I live in BC canada, and we do have summer.
 It is very cold in winter fall and beginning of spring, but today, its summer and it was 31 degrees Celcius which i believe is around high 70s in ferinhight (spelt it wrong?) thanks ;)

-Generally speaking, the coastal regions have a nearly-Mediterranean climate with little extremes in both summer and winter weather.
-But cool, though, keep in mind that all of the BC mainland, including Vancouver, is north of the 49th parallel.
-The capital city, Victoria, is at 48.4°, on an island.
-This region is well-known for its heavy rains, more so in the winter.
+Most coastal regions have a nearly Mediterranean climate with little extremes in summer or winter.
+However, keep in mind that the entire BC mainland, including Vancouver, lies north of the 49th parallel.
+Victoria, the capital, sits on an island at 48.4°.
+It rains a lot here, especially in the winter.

-The mountains are colder and receive several feet of snow every winter.
-The interior valleys, most notably the Thompson and Okanagan valleys which house the cities of Kamloops and Kelowna respectively, are very dry.
-These deserts (Koppen Bsk typically) have cold winters, though and the small amount of snow they do get lasts for a few months.
+Winters in the mountains are colder and snowier.
+The interior valleys, like the Thompson and Okanagan valleys, which house Kamloops and Kelowna, are very dry.
+Köppen Bsk typically has cold winters, but what snow they do get lasts for a few months.
 They are also amongst Canada's favourite vacation spots

 during the hot dry summer months.

-Most of the rest of the province falls between these three extremes.
-Additionally, the northeast region of BC is north and east of the mountains, quite removed from the ocean and bears a geography and climate more closely resembling those of the prairie provinces: Alberta, Saskatchewan and Manitoba.
-The largest city in this region is Fort St. John.Search
+The rest of the province falls between these three extremes.
+Additionally, the northeast region of BC is north and east of the mountains, far from the ocean and bears a geography and climate that are more like those of the prairie provinces: Alberta, Saskatchewan, and Manitoba.
+Fort St. John is the biggest city in this region of BC.Search

 this site for more information now.